Current Students and Graduates

 How many people can I invite to my graduation ceremony?

 The number of guests you can invite depends on the potential number of graduates and the number of seats available.
-The maximum number of guests per graduate for each campus is listed on this page, under the Dates section.
+The maximum number of guests per graduate for each site is listed on this page, under the Dates section.
 Seats will be reserved for graduates who have confirmed their attendance via the registration form.
-Seats are not reserved for guests: first come, first served.
+Seats are not reserved for guests: first come, first served (up to the maximum number of guests).

 Loved ones who cannot join you in person will be able to do so virtually (live) or view the recording online at any time.
 Livestreaming links will be published before the ceremonies on this page.